What Is an Environmental Scientist?

 Get the Facts About This Green Career

-An environmental scientist identifies hazards to the environment or the health of the earth's inhabitants, for example, pollution.
-Then he or she does research to find ways to eliminate these hazards, or at least decrease their harmful effects.
-Their job includes deciding what data collection methods to use, and then actually collecting water, soil, and food samples.
+An environmental scientist identifies hazards to the environment or to the health of the earth's inhabitants, such as pollution.
+He or she then performs research to find ways to eliminate these hazards, or at least decrease their harmful effects.

 - The primary employers of environmental scientists were consulting firms and state and local governments.